Welcome to “Parish News

 Corona Virus – update

-– Greyfriars Prayer Group (Mondays) – cancellation of meetings until further notice
+– Greyfriars Prayer Group (Mondays) – still cancelled until further notice

-– Weekday and Weekend Masses in Clevedon at 10am will be said in private for the intentions of the Parish
+-from 4th July Weekday and Weekend Masses in Clevedon at 10am will be said with a limit of 50 people in the church

-Please see www.josephfrancis.org/livestream to enter into Lenten events at the moment
+Please see www.josephfrancis.org/livestream to attend weekday and weekend Masses at the moment

 Please pray for all victims of the virus, for parishioners but especially for those most vulnerable eg the elderly and those with illness that weaken the immune systems – cancer, diabetes, heart disease etc.

 For further advice google ‘public health coronavirus’

 – on the following pages seek ….

 – to keep you up-to-date with events and developments within the parish